 But in many situations – whether it’s listening on your smartphone, portable music player or computer, or if you’ve made a move towards streaming – records just won’t do.
-It's the 21st century.
-Surely there's a way to listen to your vinyl on the move?
+After all, you can hardly take them on the bus.
+But it's the 21st century, so surely there's a way to listen to your vinyl on the move?

 You could always buy the music again in file form (and some vinyl records come with download codes) but, if you’ve already bought it once, the idea of paying for the same music again may not appeal.
 It’s also possible older recordings may not have made the transition to digital anyway.
 That’s when turning your vinyl records into digital files becomes essential.

 But don’t expect ripping your vinyl to be quite as fuss-free as making a copy of your CDs.
 It isn’t.
 CDs are easy.
 Pop them into the disc drive of your computer and rip away.
 Records require a bit more work – but the results can be worth it.

 - Save a tidy sum with the best budget turntables around

 What do you need?

 There are numerous hardware configurations, but the basic building blocks are: a turntable (of course), a phono stage, an analogue-to-digital converter with USB output, and a computer with suitable recording software.
 If any of those are missing from your current arsenal, it needn't mean spending heaps of money, but these are the nuts and bolts.